-Bharat Biotech's Covaxin reported 'adverse reaction' during Phase 1 trials, trials not halted
+Bharat Biotech's Covaxin reported 'adverse reaction' during Phase 1 trials

 New Delhi, Nov 21: Covaxin, a potential COVID-19 vaccine being developed by Bharat Biotech, currently under phase-3 trials. reported a serious adverse event during the Phase I clinical trials in August.
 But the trials were not halted.